On a class of Sobolev tests for symmetry of directions, their detection thresholds, and asymptotic powers: Spherical harmonics, Sobolev tests, and behavior under the null hypothesis

-The central limit theorem therefore readily implies that $S^{(n)}_v$ converges weakly under~${\rm P}_0\n$ to~$\sum_{k=1}^{K_v} v_k^2 Y_k$, where the random variables~$Y_k$ are mutually independent and satisfy~$Y_k\sim \chi^2_{d_{p,k}}$ for any~$k$.
+The central limit theorem readily implies that $S^{(n)}_v$ converges weakly under~${\rm P}_0\n$ to~$\sum_{k=1}^{K_v} v_k^2 \chi^2_{d_{p,k}}$.
 The result actually extends to infinite Sobolev tests, under the summability condition provided in the following theorem; see Theorem~4.1 and Equation~(4.2) in \cite{Gine1975}.